Sappharad/MultiPatch/README.md

 # MultiPatch
-Multi Patch is an all-in-one file patching utility for macOS.
+MultiPatch is an all-in-one file patching utility for macOS.

 ## Supported formats
 Supported patch formats are automatically detected based on the file extension of the patch.
 At this time, please ensure the patches you wish to use have the proper extension.